annshita/annshita/README.md

 💻 Passionate about Software Development

-📚 Currently working on Alzheimer's diagnosis using deep learning for my thesis.
+📚 Currently working on Alzheimer's diagnosis using deep learning for my thesis

 ## 🛠️ Technologies